Last Updated on

-I also read a lot of ConvertKit reviews myself to try and see what I could find wrong with ConvertKit and that maybe someone out there would tell me that ConvertKit wasn’t worth the money.
+I also read a lot of ConvertKit reviews myself to try and see what I could find wrong with ConvertKit and that maybe someone out there would tell me that ConvertKit wasn’t worth signing up for.

 But I didn’t find any ConvertKit reviews that were able to convince me otherwise.

-Knowing this, and knowing that segmented email lists are more profitable and convert better, I knew that it would be $29 per month well spent.
+Knowing this, and knowing that segmented email lists are more profitable and convert better, I knew that ConvertKit would be the best platform for me to see success.